YairHalberstadt/Blog/2018-07-09-mitigating_the_costs_of_abstractions_pt2.md

 So all we have to do is implement our adders as structs and we gain the same performance as a non-generic library!

 Of course this comes at a cost.
-Instantiating a new generic type for each struct used comes with a significant memory overhead, and can also effect things like cache performance.
+Instantiating a new generic type for each struct used comes with a significant memory overhead, and can also effect things like cache performance - that _might_ be why both AddInterface and AddFunc are now slower than before.
 But seeing as int, double, complex etc. are all structs anyway, this would occur whatever happened.
-The extra overhead would only occur if you instantiated Vector on non struct types.
-Then you'll have to decide whether to use a class or a struct, but even then in 99% of case I imagine a struct is appropriate.
+The extra overhead would only occur if you instantiated Vector on a non struct datatype, or used more than one adder with an struct datatype.
+Then you'll have to decide whether to use a class or a struct, but even then in 99% of case I imagine a struct is appropriate - as ever profile and see what works best.